Tuesday, October 30, 2012

 The second my training manager came in the next day, Chickie was complaining to her about me.
 Once I was pulled into the mix and laid out the situation, the manager was like, “Trainee Bluz is right.
 You need to take your breaks when it’s slow, not when you’re needed elsewhere.”

-Video rental was a strange business… it was was similar to the record stores, but still completely different.
+Video rental was a strange business; it was similar to the record stores, but still completely different.
 (And remember, this was 1997; DVDs weren't invented yet, so the medium was all VHS.
 There’s a lot more that can go wrong with VHS than with DVDs.)

 Record store business wasn't dependent on customers to bring shit back.
 In video rental, it’s all about the turn-around.
 Older or “catalog” movies had the 5-day return terms.
 But the big money was to be made on new releases, so those were 1-day or overnight returns.
-The idea was to get those things in and out as many times as possible, so to equal the cost of the tape quickly and begin making money on it.
+The idea was to get those things in and out as many times as possible, to quickly match the cost of the tape and begin making money on it.

 In reality, most videos released for rental cost between $60 and $100 per tape!
 It was obscene!
 Somebody was making a shit-pot full of dough on those prices.
 And you could believe it because there was no alternative.
 When you wanted to see a movie that was no longer in the theater, you had to go to a video rental store, period.
 Or wait another 3 months and see it on HBO.

 Anyway, people would lose their freakin’ minds when they brought back a mangled tape and we’d try to charge them the replacement price.
-That was the other unique part about video rental.
+That was the other unique part of video rental.
 We had to spend a considerable amount of time trying to get people to return our goddamned tapes.
-Every evening we’d have to make calls to anyone with a tape overdue by a week or more.
-Man, I hated that… I hated becoming that which I hate the most… a dinnertime caller.
+Every evening we had to make calls to anyone with a tape overdue by a week or more.
+Man, I hated that.
+I hated becoming that which I hate the most… a dinnertime caller.
 Sometimes, they’d be, “Oh OK, I forgot.
 I’ll bring it right in.”

 Very rarely was it a mistake on our part.
 Our systems were simple… the tapes were scanned out and scanned back in right from the drop box.
 So even if it wasn't where it was supposed to be on the shelf, we still knew if it was in the store.